OliverDrechsler/front_door_intercom_automation/README.md

 Follow this guide [For setup Apple IOS Shortcuts App to open door](docs/How_to_setup_Shortcut_to_open_door.md)
 This can only connect to Flask Web REST-API.
 It will normally only work as long you're in the same home wifi network.
-To use it while you're roaming (not at home), i recommend to setup a VPN Tunnel in your ISP router.
+To use it while you're roaming (not at home), i recommend to use the telegram chat group to open the door.
-Activate it before and than use it.
+Another possibility is to setup a VPN Tunnel in your ISP router.
+Activate this tunnel before and than use IOS Shortcut to open.
-To your your own security risk - you can make use of a Docker conainer with NGNIX reverse proxy.
-See sample Docker container project here [https://github.com/bh42/docker-nginx-reverseproxy-letsencrypt](https://github.com/bh42/docker-nginx-reverseproxy-letsencrypt)
-Than your http REST-API call can be made to the FQDN of the NGNIX reverse proxy which than forwards your request to FDIA Web-Ui / Rest-API.
-**Important: I do not recommend to do that!**
-It's just to describe possibilities.
-Securing NGNIX and Internet HTTP REST call's must be done by you in this case.

 ## Web UI & REST-API usage